-Nominations for the FY 2014-2015 SecDef Environmental Awards, to be presented in 2016, are due to the Office of the Assistant Secretary of Defense (Energy, Installations and Environment (OASD(EI&E)) by March 1, 2016.
-The window to submit nominations to OASD(EI&E) will be open from February 22 through March 1, 2016.
+Nominations for the FY 2015-2016 SecDef Environmental Awards, to be presented in 2017, are due to the Office of the Assistant Secretary of Defense for Energy, Installations and Environment (OASD(EI&E)) by March 1, 2017.
+The window to submit nominations to OASD(EI&E) will be open from February 22 through March 1, 2017.
 Before submitting nominations, please email EnvironmentalAwards@bah.com to request file-transfer instructions.

-Each Military Service and Defense Agency may submit one nomination for each of the nine award categories listed for achievements from October 1, 2013 through September 30, 2015.
-The nominating Military Department or Defense Agency is responsible for clearing nominations for public release and providing the associated documentation to OASD(EI&E).
-All package components must be unclassified; a DD 1910 form or other attestation by a qualified entity must be included in the nomination package.
+Each Military Service and Defense Agency may submit one nomination for each of the nine awards categories listed above for achievements from October 1, 2014 through September 30, 2016.
+The nominating Military Department or Defense Agency is responsible for clearing nominations for public release and providing the associated documentation under cover memo to OASD(EI&E).
+All package components must be unclassified and a DD Form 1910, or other attestation by a qualified entity, must be included in the nomination package.

 Nominees for individual awards must be DoD civilian employees (including Intergovernmental Personnel Act [IPA] employees) or members of the U.S. Armed Forces.
 Nominees for team awards must include one or more DoD civilian employees (including IPAs) or members of the U.S. Armed Forces; other team members may be DoD contractor employees.
-Nominations for individual/team awards should be specific to individual or team accomplishments, while nominations for installation awards should specifically focus on the installation's programmatic accomplishments.
-Nominations should emphasize accomplishments that demonstrate cost effectiveness and positive outcomes in support of military readiness and the mission.
+Nominations for individual/team awards should be specific to individual or team accomplishments, while nominations for installation awards should focus specifically on the installation's relevant program accomplishments.
+Nominations should emphasize accomplishments that demonstrate cost effectiveness and positive outcomes in support of military readiness and the defense mission.

-Installations, individuals, and teams that previously won the SecDef Environmental Awards for a given category are not eligible to compete within the same category using the same accomplishments for any subsequent submission.
+Installations, individuals, and teams that previously won a SecDef Environmental Award for a given category are not eligible to compete within the same category using the same accomplishments for any subsequent submission.

-OASD(EI&E) will upload all nomination narratives to the Defense Environmental Network and Information Exchange (DENIX) website for online viewing by the judges and subsequent viewing by the public.
-All information submitted must be cleared and unclassified for this purpose.

-Upon receipt of the nomination packets, a panel of judges from government, non-governmental organizations, academia, and the private sector selected by OASD(EI&E) will evaluate the nominations on criteria listed below.
-Judging guidance for all categories except Environmental

-Excellence in Weapon System Acquisition (EEWSA) is described on page 43.
-EEWSA judging guidance is on page 40:
+OASD(EI&E) will upload all nomination narratives to the Defense Environmental Network and Information Exchange (DENIX) website and will share with program judges, therefore all information submitted must be unclassified and cleared using a DD Form 1910 or other attestation for this purpose.
+A panel of judges from government, non-governmental organizations, academia, and the private sector selected by OASD(EI&E) will recommend winners by evaluating nominations on the criteria listed below.
+Judging guidance for all categories except Environmental Excellence in Weapon System Acquisition (EEWSA) is described on page 45.
+EEWSA judging guidance is on page 42.